uu-his/Methods/README.md

 3. Participation in the second half of the course, including the assignments (10%),
 4. The paper for the second half of the course (40%).

 To pass the course you must get at least a 5 for both the papers.
 If the final grade of the course is between a 4 and a 5.5, you may repair the paper for which you got the lowest grade.
+Points will be subtracted from the grade if you hand in a paper late.

 ## Part 1: Unstructured data